Esri/arcgis-maps-sdk-swift-toolkit/README.md

 Production deployment of applications built with the ArcGIS Maps SDK for Swift requires that you license your app.
 For more information, see [License and deployment](https://developers.arcgis.com/swift/license-and-deployment).

 > [!IMPORTANT]
-> To run the example apps and access ArcGIS Location Services, follow these steps to obtain an **API key** access token and store it in a secrets file stored in the project file's directory, `$(SRCROOT)/.secrets`.
+> To run the example apps and access ArcGIS Location Services, follow these steps to obtain an **API key** access token and store it in a secrets file stored in the toolkit's root directory, `/.secrets`.

 1. Go to the [Create an API key](https://developers.arcgis.com/documentation/security-and-authentication/api-key-authentication/tutorials/create-an-api-key/) tutorial to obtain the API key access token.
 Ensure that the following privileges are enabled: